angular/angular/aio/content/guide/reactive-forms.md

-The `reset` method has an optional `state` value so you can reset the flags _and_ the control values at the same.
+The `reset` method has an optional `state` value so you can reset the flags _and_ the control values at the same time.
 Internally, `reset` passes the argument to `setValue`.
 A little refactoring and `ngOnChanges` becomes this: